Berlin honors victims 58 years after the Wall was built | DW | 13.08.2019

 German President Steinmeier, hosting talks Tuesday at his Berlin residence, warned of what he termed "the poison of hate" creating metaphorical new walls — an apparent reference to elections in three eastern German regional states — in September and October — where far-right Alternative for Germany (AfD) is polling strong.

-It was a "perfide distortion of history" when "political groups today in electioneering" sought to turn the legacy of Germany's 1989 reunification into slogans of fear, said Steinmeier.
+It was a "perfidious distortion of history" when "political groups today in electioneering" sought to turn the legacy of Germany's 1990 reunification into slogans of fear, said Steinmeier.

 Wall along 'death zone'